infojunkie/blog/about.md

 I'm also a lifelong music fan, learner and player.
 This will often show up on this blog as well.

 I lead a fantastic team of programmers at a [great, small organization called Meedan](https://meedan.com){:target="_blank"}.
-We work on collaborative annotation systems for social media, applied to news verification and translation.
+We work on collaborative annotation systems for social media, applied to crowsourced translation (notably for refugee support) and news verification.
 [All our code is open sourced](https://github.com/meedan){:target="_blank"}.

 Before Meedan, I used to offer my [services as a Drupal programmer](http://thereisamoduleforthat.com){:target="_blank"}.
 It was fun for many years.